Finn and Gráinne: Synopsis

 The story begins to relate how Finn úa Báiscni courts Gráinne, daughter of King Cormac mac Airt.
 Intending to shake off the warrior, whom she seriously dislikes, she comes up with a seemingly impossible demand as her bridal gift: "a couple of every wild animal that was in Ireland to be brought in one drove, until they were on the rampart of Tara".
 However, Cáilte the "swift-footed" (coslúath), Finn's loyal companion, carries out the task for Finn and so Cormac has to give his daughter Gráinne in marriage to Finn.
 Gráinne detests her husband and the marriage proves to be an unhappy disaster.
 One time when the Feast of Tara is celebrated, with all the men of Ireland and the fiana present, Cormac observes the sad expression on his daughter's face.
 She whispers to him how the hatred for her husband has made her physically ill, thickening her blood and swelling her sinews.
 Overhearing Cormac's reaction to the sad news, Finn becomes aware of Gráinne's plight and announces their separation.
 The text ends with a number of difficult legal roscada exchanged between Cormac and Finn on the subject of divorce.

 A sequel to the story of Gráinne's divorce is Tochmarc Ailbe ("The Wooing of Ailbe"), in which Finn comes to an arrangement with Cormac to marry one of his other daughters and chooses Ailbe.
-In the 17th-century Tóraigheacht Dhiarmada agus Ghráinne, Gráinne elopes with another lover.